red-jade/exa_space/README.md

 EXA source code is released under the MIT license.

-EXA code and documentation are:
+EXA code and documentation are:<br>
 Copyright (c) 2024 Mike French